finnito/Science/content/9scie/energy-for-life/markdown/digestion-and-disease.md

 ---

-__Task:__ Digestive Disease Pamphlet
+__Task:__ Digestive Disease Pamphlet (in pairs)

-Working in pairs:

-1. Choose from the below digestive disease
+1. Choose and research one of the below digestive diseases
-2. Research the disease using your device
-3. Get paper and pens from the front and make a handout that includes the following information:
+2. Make a handout that includes the following information:
     - Part(s) of the digestive system where it occurs
     - What the condition does
     - How to avoid/treat the disease